grafana/loki/docs/sources/clients/promtail/scraping.md

 `labels` defines a static set of label values added to each received log entry. `use_incoming_timestamp` can be used to pass the timestamp received from Heroku.

-`project_id` and `subscription` are the only required fields.

-- `project_id` is the GCP project ID.
-- `subscription` is the GCP Pub/Sub subscription from which Promtail can consume log entries.

 Before using a `heroku_drain` target, Heroku should be configured with the URL where the Promtail instance will be listening.
 Follow the steps in [Heroku HTTPS Drain docs](https://devcenter.heroku.com/articles/log-drains#https-drains) for using the Heroku CLI with a command like the following: